trouni/workshop-chrome-extension/README.md

 But also, here are key aspects that we'll be covering:
-1. What is the basic structure of a Chrome extension
+1. Recap about JavaScript and the DOM
-2. How to create (content) scripts that interact with web pages
+2. Basic structure of a Chrome extension
-3. How to pass messages between content scripts and background scripts
+3. Create a script to interact with a web page
-4. How to integrate an extension with a third party app
+4. Add a popup menu to interact with your extension
-5. How to publish an extension on the Chrome store
+5. Publish an extension on the Chrome store

 ---

-## Let's get started!
+## JavaScript/DOM Recap

-### Interacting with the DOM using JavaScript
+Before we dive into extensions, let's go through a quick JavaScript recap on how to interact with a web page.

-Before we dive into extensions, let's go through a quick JavaScript refresher on how to interact with a web page.
+### Selecting elements in the DOM using JavaScript

 ```javascript